openedx/openedx-user-groups/docs/decisions/0003-runtime-architecture.rst

 * **Plugin Discovery** (stevedore-based) must be established before the **centralized registry** can function.
 * **Backend client abstraction** is required by **criterion type classes** for data access.
 * **Evaluation engine** depends on both **registry system** and **backend clients** to function.
-* **Service layer** depends on all lower-level components: registry, backends, and evaluation engine.
+* **Orchestration layer** depends on all lower-level components: registry, backends, and evaluation engine.
 * **Schema introspection** depends on **criterion type classes** defining their configuration schemas.

 Consequences